-Wordshark has very much been designed to help students with dyslexia.
-It includes carefully designed games, structured lists, a phonic approach and provides the ‘overlearning’ that is often needed.
+Wordshark has been designed to help students with dyslexia.
+It includes carefully thought-through games, structured lists, and a phonic approach.
+It provides the ‘overlearning’ that is often needed.

 The program is also excellent for children with other special educational needs including ADHD, ASD, dyspraxia and for catch-up students.